ragtop66goat/weather-app/README.md

 # weather-app
-an app for weather forcasts buitl with Nodejs
+an app for weather forcasts built with Nodejs